liedekef/events-made-easy/readme.txt

 * #_IS_USER_IN_GROUP fix for lists of group names (not ids)
 * Get the first user with admin rights as default contact person if no other is found
 * Only email is required for person import
+* When trashing bookings for a trashed event, also execute the hook eme_trash_rsvp_action if present

 = 2.4.45 (2024/05/21) =
 * Update dompdf to 3.0.0